HouGroup/mdgo/README.md

    `pip install .`

-3. The latest version MDAnalysis==2.0.0.dev0 is recommended, you may download the source code of the latest MDAnalysis from github and install using pip to replace an existing version.
+3. The latest version MDAnalysis (>=2.0.0) is recommended, you may download the source code of the latest MDAnalysis from github and install using pip to replace an existing version.

 ### Installation in development mode